 development for Jewish educators falls under the rubric of community mobilization.
 If one thinks about the three conditions necessary for creating a serious climate for professional development, one is struck by the implications not only for the peopleteachers and principals-but also for their roles and their institutions.
-Building professional development into schools requires rethinking school schedules and allocation of teachers' time and salaries.
+Building professional into development schools requires rethinking school schedules and allocation of teachers' time and salaries.
 None of this can be accomplished without the support of school board members, rabbis and other stakeholders in the process.
-Thus, taking professional development seriously challenges us to address three much more basic issues:

-Do we believe that Jewish education can make a difference?
+Thus, taking professional development seriously challenges us to address three much more basic issues: Do we believe that Jewish education can make a difference?
 Do we believe that Jewish educators are critical to making that difference?
 Are we willing to create the conditions and supports that reflect our beliefs in a serious way?
 Gail Zaiman Dorph is senior education officer for CIJE and former director of the University of Judaism's Fingerhut School of Education.
+Notes - 1 Created in 1990 by the Commission on Jewish Education in North America, CIJE is an independent, nonprofit organization dedicated to the revitalization of Jewish education.
+CIJE's mission, its projects and research, is to be a catalyst for systemic educational reform by working in partnership with Jewish communities and institutions to build the profession of Jewish education and mobilize community support for Jewish education. - For more information about the Study of Educators, please contact the CIJE office, 15 E. 26th Street, New York, NY 10010; 212-532-2360; fax number 212-532-2646.
+References: